Part 8: The fuller prototype

 }

-The agent loads the configured API key from the environment, creates an OpenAI-compatible client, registers tools, and starts a ToyAIKit runner.
+The agent loads the configured API key from the environment.
+It creates an OpenAI-compatible client, registers tools, and starts a ToyAIKit runner.

 Prompt building with skills